SunOner/HID_Arduino/readme.md

 <br></br>
 - Connect the mouse to the host shield.
 <br></br>
 - Test the mouse for functionality.
 If everything works as it should, then you have been successful and lucky with the mouse model.
 But if something does not work correctly, continue to the next steps.
+(For logitech G-series tutorial is ends.)
 <br></br>
 - Open the file `C:\Users\your_username\Documents\Arduino\libraries\USB_Host_Shield_2.0-1.6.2\settings.h` in notepad.
 <br></br>